luisedmundo354/luisedmundo354.github.io/index.md

 ## About Me {#about}

-I’m **Luis Edmundo Brena Pantoja**, a Professional in Engineering Management based in Baltimore, MD.
-After a successful career in hospitality and retail, I’m now transitioning into the automation and consumer electronics industry.
-I bring a creative, organized, and solutions‑oriented approach with deep expertise in automation principles, manufacturing processes, and robotics.

-## Skills {#skills}

-**Technical:**
-- ROS2, Python, MATLAB, MS Excel, SQL
-- Computer Vision, Pytorch, CUDA, Tensorflow
-- HTML/CSS, Ruby on Rails, SolidWorks, PLC

-**Business & Analytical:**
-- Business Analytics, Operations Research
-- Product Management, Supply Chain Management, Lean Six Sigma

-**Tools & Languages:**
-- Excel/Numbers/Sheets, Visio, Power BI, Minitab, CAD
-- Fluent in Spanish and English
+I am currently pursuing my Master's degree in Engineering Management at Johns Hopkins University under the supervision of Professor Mahyar Fazlyab.
+In addition to my studies, I am also working on my startup, Mentat, and serving as an event manager at the Peabody Institute.

+My research interests include reinforcement learning, natural language processing, and process automation.
+I aim to integrate digital and physical systems in human tasks that have yet to be improved or automated.
+Some of these complex tasks, particularly challenging for computers, involve information recording in the healthcare field, legal taxation, and administrative processes.

 ## Education {#education}

 **Johns Hopkins University**
 *Master's, Engineering Management* (Technical Track: Smart Product and Device Design)
 _August 2023 – May 2025_ • GPA: 3.65
-Relevant coursework: Artificial Intelligence, Algorithms for Sensor‑based Robotics, Reinforcement Learning, Artificial Agents (NLP), Customer Discovery, Finance, Strategic Planning.
+Relevant coursework: Artificial Intelligence, Algorithms for Sensor‑based Robotics, Reinforcement Learning, Artificial Agents, Machine Intelligence on Embedded Systems, Customer Discovery, Finance, Strategic Planning

 **Universidad de Lima**
 *Bachelor's, Industrial Engineering*
 _March 2013 – February 2018_ • GPA: 4
-Relevant coursework: Marketing, Process Engineering, Industrial Automation, Process Analysis, Electrical Engineering, Industrial Technology, Operations Research.
+Relevant coursework: Process Engineering, Industrial Automation, Process Analysis, Electrical Engineering, Industrial Technology, Operations Research, Marketing

 ## Certifications {#certifications}